markziemann/dee2/README.md

-# Under construction
-Note that this app is still under development and alpha testing.
-It may not work and may undergo major changes in future.

 # DEE2
 The aim of DEE2 is to make all RNA-seq data freely available to everyone.
 DEE2 consists of three parts:
 * Webserver where end-users can search for and obtain data-sets of interest (frontend)